-Deenethorpe Airfield Garden Village
+Tresham Garden Village

-The Government has announced that the proposed “Garden Village” at Deenethorpe Airfield is one of 14 schemes across the country that will share £6 million funding plus ongoing support from the Homes and Communities Agency.
-This will help East Northamptonshire Council work with the landowner in preparing a detailed masterplan and delivery strategy.
+Tresham Garden Village (previously referred to as Deenethorpe Airfield Garden Village) is one of 14 garden village projects that the Government is supporting through capacity funding and assistance from the Homes and Communities Agency.
+This support is helping East Northamptonshire Council and the North Northamptonshire Joint Planning and Delivery Unit to work with the landowner in preparing a detailed masterplan and delivery strategy.
 It will pay for extra staff capacity, specialist advice including design and viability, community engagement, and various studies.